Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 - (iii) Treatment.
 - (iv) Management.

+[65 FR 50367, Aug.
+17, 2000, as amended at 68 FR 8397, Feb.
+20, 2003; 74 FR 3362, Jan.
+16, 2009; 77 FR 54720, Sept.
+5, 2012]

 **§ 162.1102 Standards for health care claims or equivalent encounter information transaction.**

 The Secretary adopts the following standards for the health care claims or equivalent encounter information transaction:

 (a) For the period from October 16, 2003 through March 16, 2009:

 (1) Retail pharmacy drugs claims.
-The National Council for Prescription Drug Programs (NCPDP) Telecommunication Standards Implementation Guide, Version 5, Release 1, September 1999, and equivalent NCPDP Batch Standards Batch Implementation Guide, Version.
+The National Council for Prescription Drug Programs (NCPDP) Telecommunication Standards Implementation Guide, Version 5, Release 1, September 1999, and equivalent NCPDP Batch Standards Batch Implementation Guide, Version 50.

 ---